mar10/stressor/README.md

 > Stress-test your web app.

-*Stressor* is a tool, that runs a sequence of activities in one or more parallel sessions.
+*Stressor* is a tool that runs a sequence of activities in one or more parallel sessions.
 The most common use case is to run a test script with HTTP commands against a web server, simulating a bunch of parallel user sessions.